Hide this website

 1. Get documents to prove your identity

-If you can get them, it's good to have documents from your country that prove who you are.
+It's good to have documents from your country that prove who you are.
 Some examples of identity documents are:

 • birth certificate